The Sierra Leone Show

-I’ve been following Sierra Leonean Vickie Remoe’s lifestyle and culture blog Swit Salone for a few years now.
+I have been following Sierra Leonean Vickie Remoe’s lifestyle and culture blog Swit Salone for a few years now.
 Blogging from Freetown since 2007, Vickie has been a consistent source of information via the web for what’s happening on the ground in Sierra Leone.
-She set out with the purpose to expand Sierra Leone’s presence on the web, which at the time was generally focused on the views of expats in the country.
+She set out with the purpose to expand Sierra Leone’s presence on the web, which at the time was generally focused on the views of expatriates in the country.
 She shares a refreshing perspective and in my opinion has done quite well in reaching her goal.

 Since starting the blog Vickie has branched off into various endeavors gathering an international following in the process.
 The above clip, an interview with virtuosic Sierra Leonean musician Sorie Kondi, is from her online and broadcast TV lifestyle show, The Vickie Remoe Show.